 📚 More easy side dishes

-- Onions Stuffed with Porcini Mushrooms and Christmas Stuffing
+Our Onions Stuffed with Porcini Mushrooms and Christmas Stuffing are a festive flavor fiesta.
+They're little bulbs of holiday joy!

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!